 Maggie is a very cute German Shorthair Pointer that was found abandoned in a hotel room in a Chicago suburb with 3 other dogs in July 2016.
 She is very new to our program and we will update her progress as data becomes available.

-Lady Monica is a very cute Field bred English Pointer that was found abandoned in a hotel room in a Chicago suburb with 3 other dogs in July 2016.
+Lady Monica now Lucy is a very cute Field bred English Pointer that was found abandoned in a hotel room in a Chicago suburb with 3 other dogs in July 2016.
 She is just such a nice dog and doing well with the slow kill program.

 UPDATE 4-2017, after we got a false negative antigen test, we continued treatment and she is still Lyme and heartworm positive.
-We'll retest at the 18 month mark.

 We heard about a starving Pointer in Southern Illinois in August of 2014.
 Clancy was found as a stray and her incoming photos were heart breaking.
 A snap test revealed she was also heartworm positive and I imagine she had quite a load.
 I was also sure she was also fighting several tick borne disease as is the case with all our heartworm positive dogs.
 Sadly a short stint at the local shelter that contacted me and poor immuno compromised Clancy caught Kennel Cough.
 That developed into full blown pneumonia and nearly killed her.
 The virus she contracted at the shelter also spread through the foster's home causing many dogs to also become very ill.
 The following weeks-- Clancy struggled and then started to have nasal discharge that included blood.
 In December of 2014, Clancy spent 3 weeks at my local vet where they tried to diagnose the cause of the sinus infection-- but after chatting with an infection disease specialist-- it was determined that due to Clancy being so immuno compromised from her heartworm infestation and tick borne diseases-- there wasn't much they could do.
 So after spending nearly $1800 there-- I had the decision to euthanize or bring her home in hopes of giving her some quality of life.
 It hasn't been an easy job-- for months Clancy didn't eat well and the sinus issue persisted accompanied by daily chest congestion that still plagues her today.
 She seems happy otherwise and will gallop in my yard and thankfully is eating better again.
 At 17 months she is still heartworm positive and her latest tick panel shows at least Ehrlichia, Lyme disease and Rocky Mountain spotted fever.
 My vets agree that the immiticide would have killed her early on in her treatment and she is still not well enough for her spay.
 Clancy rests under my computer everyday and I can only hope when the last worm dies, that her body can still fight the tick borne diseases and we can make some progress with her sinus and chest issues.